Jack-G-Smith/dnd/wild-beyond-witchlight/feywild.md

 Plane, even its most common creatures can be infused with power that can rival hardened adventurers.

-</br>Thus, those who journey to the Feywild — whether on
+<br />Thus, those who journey to the Feywild — whether on
 purpose or by chance — must tread carefully, for even the most innocuous-looking clearing or creature could lead to their end.

 ## Features of the Feywild
-**Everlasting Twilight.** The sun is ever setting, but never truly sets or rises. </br>
+**Everlasting Twilight.** The sun is ever setting, but never truly sets or rises. <br />
-**Wild and Primal.** Nature in its primordial form; more vibrant, more alive, more primal. </br>
+**Wild and Primal.** Nature in its primordial form; more vibrant, more alive, more primal. <br />
 **Parallel Plane.** An echo of the Material Plane, with parallel versions of landmarks and terrain features.